Direkt zum Inhalt springen

 Lecturers can provide reading notes or literature lists.
 In order to make the assessment criteria transparent, it can be useful to provide students with relevant information.

-Prior professional experience & Prior knowledge
+Prior professional experience and knowledge

-Core competence independent work & Learning
+Core competence independent work & learning

 Independent work is strongly promoted by the term paper due to the necessary research and analysis work.
-This is particularly the case when students have to set learning objectives themselves (or with the support of teachers) (especially when they define their own topic).
+This is particularly true when students have to set learning objectives themselves (or with the support of teachers) (especially when they define their own topic).
 The organization of the learning process, including appropriate time management, strongly encourages and demands independent learning.

 Motivation to study

-Academic & Social integration
+Academic & social integration

 Due to the individual work involved, term papers and seminar papers tend to promote and demand little social integration.
 An exchange can take place in the form of tandem partners.
 Tandems can be formed according to the same method or similar topics, carry out mutual proofreading, discuss content, etc. and thus support peer-to-peer exchange.

-Time & Location restrictions
+Time and location restrictions

 The time and location restrictions are low if longer processing times are provided for seminar papers and assignments.